 “Don’t let your opponent suffer.
 That’s what masters would do.
 We aren’t masters.
 We’re dogs.”

 Checkers nodded, and as firmly, but as gently as he could, he closed his jaws around the Bulldog’s neck.
 He pressed until Winston stopped struggling.
-And then the doors crashed open and new masters stormed the room.
-Checkers’ old Master tried running away, but he was tackled to the ground, as were the other masters.
+The doors crashed open and new masters stormed the room.
+Checkers’ old Master tried running away, but he was tackled to the ground.

 One of the new he-masters entered the ring.
-Checkers was scared and confused, but he was damned if he was going to let this Master get near Winston.
-He stood up and growled, baring his teeth.
+Checkers stood over Winston’s body.
+He growled and bore his teeth.
 But this new Master seemed different.
 He crouched down and started speaking his Master-speak.
 He didn’t sound angry, but calm and gentle.
 He held something out in his hand.

 Checkers sniffed it and realised it was a treat.
-He snatched it away and after he had eaten it, he saw the he-master approach him.
+He snatched it away and after he had eaten it, the he-master approached him.
 He growled and the he-master stepped back.
-Checkers thought for a few seconds, before sniffing him.
+Checkers sniffed him.
 He didn’t smell like the others.
 Not like sweat and hatred.
 Maybe this was a good Master.
 Were there any of those left?

 I originally began this within my creative writing group where we had to write from the perspective of animals.
 This was a tough story to research and write, but necessary all the same.
 I do realise that within dogfighting, Pitbulls and Staffordshire Terriers are exclusively used, Alsatians and Bulldogs would never be used.
 However, I feel that it’s much easier for the reader to tell Checkers and Winston apart, if they’re a different and more easily recognisable species to the other dogs.